gonicus/clacks/doc/intro.rst

 To deploy the client components, use::

-  $ pushd .; cd gosa.common && ./setup.py develop; popd
+  $ pushd .; cd clacks.common && ./setup.py develop; popd
-  $ pushd .; cd gosa.client && ./setup.py develop; popd
+  $ pushd .; cd clacks.client && ./setup.py develop; popd
-  $ pushd .; cd gosa.dbus && ./setup.py develop; popd
+  $ pushd .; cd clacks.dbus && ./setup.py develop; popd

 inside your activated virtual env.
 You can skip this if you ran ./setup.py for a complete deployment.